jonthorell/synth-nu-vinyl-store/README.md

 1. Since it is a django-project, configuation is done in settings.py, forms.py, & urls.py
 2. The project consists of several apps.
-Core: main-site, houses the landing page, contact page, and about page.
+* Core: main-site, houses the landing page, contact page, and about page.
-bag: the shopping-bag the customers places their desired products in
+* bag: the shopping-bag the customers places their desired products in
-checkout: used by stripe etc to finalize a purchase
+* checkout: used by stripe etc to finalize a purchase
-newsletter: provides the ability to sign up for a newsletter
+* newsletter: provides the ability to sign up for a newsletter
-staff: used to provide admin-functionality for staff.
+* staff: used to provide admin-functionality for staff.
 It is essentially an app that provides front-end pages to manipulate the backend from an administrative point of view, for example adding new products and maintaining stock.
-products: lists, sorts, and provides details on what the store is sellig
+* products: lists, sorts, and provides details on what the store is sellig
-profiles: provides a mean of providing the customer the ability to store shipping details as well as an order history
+* profiles: provides a mean of providing the customer the ability to store shipping details as well as an order history
-about: credits and about-text
+* about: credits and about-text

 Point one applies to the individual apps as well as on the project level.

 3. The main code is in views.py and "scattered" in the django template files as well such as the articles_by_author file.
 In the latter case it stuff like this:
 ```django
 {% if profile.user.is_active %}
 {% endif %
 ```
 4. The code also uses context processors to access variables and models across the site.
-This means the app are not completely abiding by the self-containment principle, but I decided it was more important to stick to the DRY principle in order to make it easier to not forget making changes in several places if need be.
+This means the app is not completely abiding by the self-containment principle, but I decided it was more important to stick to the DRY principle in order to make it easier to not forget making changes in several places if need be.
 Besides, it would be hard to stick to self-containment in a site like this.
 With that I mean a checkout app will by necessity require a products app as well as a shopping bag app if you do not want to write the whole thing as a monolith.
-4. Comments are used in both the python code and the template files.
+5. Comments are used in both the python code and the template files.
 In the latter case, it is html-comments surrounded by the django comment-tags.
 The purpose for doing it twice is that the html-comment sticks out color-wise in the code editor and the django-tags make sure commens are not visible in view source.
 I like having them invisible there since it makes it more "safe" to keep notes formyself in the code while developing.
-5. It uses a mix of class-based views and function-based, depending on what made most sense for the particular view.
+6. It uses a mix of class-based views and function-based, depending on what made most sense for the particular view.
 Helper-functins are function based.
-6. Custom javascript and custom css classes used only in one app or even on just one page of an app are stored in separate files rather than in a generic script.js and style.css and then "injected" into the template that needs it.
+7. Custom javascript and custom css classes used only in one app or even on just one page of an app are stored in separate files rather than in a generic script.js and style.css and then "injected" into the template that needs it.
 The reason is to make it easier to locate the code in question should you need to change it, and lessen the risk of the "wrong" class being applied.
-7. In the folder synth (the project-level core-folder) contains a utils.py file.
+8. In the folder synth (the project-level core-folder) contains a utils.py file.
 It contains some helper-classes that other apps are using.
 Those are imported in the other apps where applicable.
 This is mainly due to those classes are pretty static and a way to organize the code so you don't have to see them unless you really need to.

 # Design considerations (user classes)